zuozhenggh/learning-library/data-management-library/database/docker/docker-database-workshop/setup-docker-compute/setup-docker-compute.md

 ## **STEP 1**: Set up the Docker environment

   Docker is shipped as addon with Oracle Linux 7 UEK4.
-Enable the `addons yum` repository and install the docker-engine package as root.
+On Oracle Cloud Compute instances, the `addons yum` repository is now enabled by default, so you only need to install the docker-engine package as root.

 1. In a terminal window, navigate to the folder where you created the SSH keys and connect to your compute instance using `ssh`, and the public IP address of your compute instance: